* Premier urged to resign too in spiralling crisis

 * Fresh demonstrations in biggest Turkish cities

-The first two ministers echoed Erdogan in depicting the inquiry as baseless and a conspiracy.
-But Environment Minister Erdogan Bayraktar turned against the Turkish leader.
+Earlier on Wednesday, three ministers who had sons among those detained resigned.
+Two of them echoed Erdogan in depicting the inquiry as baseless and a conspiracy.
+The third, Environment Minister Erdogan Bayraktar, turned on the premier.

 “For the sake of the wellbeing of this nation and country, I believe the prime minister should resign,” he told NTV news.

-By breaking ranks, Bayraktar may have diluted any easing of pressure on Erdogan afforded by the ministers’ resignations, although some commentators thought their timing was off anyway.
+By breaking ranks, Bayraktar may have diluted any easing of pressure on Erdogan afforded by the ministers’ resignations, although some commentators thought their timing was off.

 “These are very late and difficult resignations.
 They don’t have any value in terms of democracy,” said Koray Caliskan, an associate professor at Istanbul’s Bogazici University.

-The timing of the shake-up, on Christmas Day, cushioned the blow to Turkey on dormant international markets.
+The fact that the shake-up happened over Christmas cushioned the blow to Turkey on dormant international markets.
 But the stock index closed 4.2 percent and the lira weakened to 2.0862 against the dollar.

 During his three terms in office, Erdogan has transformed Turkey by tackling its once-dominant secular military and overseen rapid economic expansion.
-He appeared unfazed by the resignations and the gauntlet thrown down by Bayraktar, which set off fresh demonstrations in Ankara, Istanbul and Izmir.
+He weathered anti-government demonstrations that swept Istanbul and other cities in mid-2013.

 “If a verdict is made by the opposition party on the second day of the investigation, what’s the point of having judges?
 If a decision is made by the media, what’s the point of having these long legal procedures?”
-Erdogan told provincial leaders of his Islamist-rooted AK party.
+Erdogan said to provincial leaders of his Islamist-rooted AK party.

-Alluding to TV news reports which have riveted Turks with footage of cash-filled shoeboxes allegedly seized at suspects’ homes, he asked: “How do you know what that money is for?”
+Alluding to TV news reports that have riveted Turks with footage of cash-filled shoe boxes allegedly seized at suspects’ homes, he asked: “How do you know what that money is for?”

 Erdogan’s critics see an authoritarian streak in his rule.
 The European Union, to which Turkey has long sought accession, on Tuesday urged Ankara to safeguard the separation of powers.